vegantransistor/BoschSmartHome/P2/README.md

 ![p8](./pictures/p8.png)

 You scan see the different measurements in the screenshot below: the power trace depicted in green for `unlock` and the red colored trace for `lock`.
 We can easily identify the power consumption differences by having a close look at the trace.
-The time between those differences and the reset signal gives us the delay.
+The time between those differences and the reset signal (trigger for the measurement) gives us the delay.

 ![p9](./pictures/p9.png)